-Policy 8: Aqu uaculture In the " New Zealand Table of contents Coastal Policy St tatement 2010 Next section $\rightarrow$ " Recognise the significant existing and potential contribution of aquaculture to the social, economic and cultural well-being of people and communities by: a. including in regional policy statements and regional coastal plans provision for aquaculture activities in appropriate places in the coastal environment, recognising that relevant considerations may include: i. the need for high water quality for aquaculture activities; and ii. the need for land-based facilities associated with marine farming; b. taking account of the social and economic benefits of aquaculture, including any available assessments of national and regional economic benefits; and c. ensuring that development in the coastal environment does not make water quality unfit for aquaculture activities in areas approved for that purpose.
+Policy 8: Aquaculture In the "New Zealand Coastal Policy Statement 2010" Recognise the significant existing and potential contribution of aquaculture to the social, economic and cultural well-being of people and communities by: a. including in regional policy statements and regional coastal plans provision for aquaculture activities in appropriate places in the coastal environment, recognising that relevant considerations may include: i. the need for high water quality for aquaculture activities; and ii. the need for land-based facilities associated with marine farming; b. taking account of the social and economic benefits of aquaculture, including any available assessments of national and regional economic benefits; and c. ensuring that development in the coastal environment does not make water quality unfit for aquaculture activities in areas approved for that purpose.